 Johanna Arias

-Johanna Arias was raised in the Inland Empire in the cities of Temecula and Murrieta, California.
-Johanna’s parents immigrated to the United States from Mexico at a young age and sought opportunities with their families.
+Johanna Arias was raised in the Inland Empire, in the cities of Temecula and Murrieta, California.
+Her parents immigrated to the United States from Mexico at a young age, seeking opportunities for their families.
 She is one of six members of her immediate family.

-After successfully utilizing the UC Transfer Admission Guarantee, Johanna was introduced to the rich community of policy makers, policy influencers, and policy implementers throughout the Inland Empire and the State of California.
-In her time at UC Riverside, she had communicated with the Governor’s Office, several California Assemblymembers, the California State Controller, and the United States Office of Government Ethics.
-Johanna also served as a co-host for her college’s weekly policy discussion podcast where episodes would cover current world issues and introduce potential policy solutions.
+Utilizing the UC Transfer Admission Guarantee, Johanna immersed herself in the vibrant community of policymakers, influencers, and implementers across the Inland Empire and the State of California.
+During her time at UC Riverside, she engaged with the Governor’s Office, several California Assemblymembers, the California State Controller, and the United States Office of Government Ethics.
+She also co-hosted her college’s weekly policy discussion podcast, covering current world issues and exploring potential policy solutions.

-Johanna loves discovering new music and enjoys music from bands like Tool, Deftones, and Greta Van Fleet.
+Johanna loves reading books, discovering new music and enjoys music from bands like Tool, Deftones, and Balance and Composure.

 - University of California, Riverside, B.A. in Public Policy ’22